• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 5) Qualified Charitable Distributions for Lower Taxes

 This is a tax-saving strategy you can use even if you don’t plan to itemize.
 If you are subject to Required Minimum Distributions (RMDs), you can send funds directly from your retirement account to a non-profit or charity.
-Unfortunately, you can’t make this distribution directly to a donor-advised fund.
+Unfortunately, you can’t distribute this directly to a donor-advised fund.

 This will help lower your taxable income.
 You won’t have to realize the income from the RMDs from your retirement account.
 However, you won’t get a further tax deduction for your charitable donation.